aleksplast/HashTable/README.md

 * **Collision** - case, where two different keys have the same hashvalue.
 * **Load factor** - average size of baskets in the hashtable.

 In this project **hashtable** is a table of linked lists and a hash functions attached to it.
+This method of constructing hashtable is called **chainging method**.

 We will use text of Hamlet by William Shakespeare for filling the hashtable.
 For each word we will first count hashvalue of it, then put it to corresponding basket.

-We will test 7 different hash functions in the first part and the best one we will optimize in the second part.
+We will test 8 different hash functions in the first part and the best one we will optimize in the second part.

 # Chapter I: different hash functions